Vulcan Elements: Key people

 John Maslin is the CEO and founder.
-Jake Bowles is COO.
 Piotr Kulik is CTO.
 Scott Glover is CCO.
+Joe Croteau is vice president for research and development.
+Jonah Glick-Unterman is chief of staff.
+Jake Bowles is COO.

 Supply chain

-Vulcan Elements aims to source its materials and equipment exclusively from companies that are based in the United States and whose supply chains do not involve business entities based in China.
-Companies in their supply chain include ReElement Technologies in Indiana and Consarc in New Jersey.
+Vulcan Elements aims to source its materials and equipment exclusively from companies that are based in the United States or allies, and whose supply chains do not involve business entities based in China.
+Companies in their supply chain include ReElement Technologies in Indiana, Consarc in New Jersey, and Energy Fuels in Denver, Colorado.